dnorton/octopress/source/_posts/2013-12-18-my-system-to-remember-things.markdown

 ### Github

 [Github][3] is my preferred online dumping ground.
-Besides keeping all of my personal development projects either on github or [bitbucket,](https://bitbucket.org/dnorton) I have started adding useful development commands and notes a repository called [dev-notes.](https://github.com/dnorton/dev-notes) I reference these notes multiple times a day.
+Besides keeping all of my personal development projects either on github or [bitbucket,](https://bitbucket.org/dnorton) I have started adding useful development commands and notes in a repository called [dev-notes.](https://github.com/dnorton/dev-notes) These notes are an incredibly valuable asset to me, and I visit the repo multiple times a day.
+Here's a fun aside: I often jump to my dev notes by Googling "[dnorton dev notes](https://www.google.com/#q=dnorton+dev+notes)".
+Try it out.

 ### Google Drive